UniversalDataTool/dataset-managers/README.md

 save to memory, while others save to disk, others may save to a server.
 Each dataset manager shares common test suites, so they're all collected here.

+To test this you need to be using Node 14 (for es6 module support).

 ### Why was this broken out?

 This was broken out as a npm module because the tests are a bit tricky to do